Eliphant-ng/Eliphant-ng.github.io/README.md

 #  ✨ _**Interactive front-end web application**_ ✨

 #### Hello I am Elicia!
-For my second Assignment, I would be creating a front-end web application for youngsters to be able to scout out for Bubble Tea, ATM Machienes, Cafes as well as Study spots in Singapore.
+For my Second Assignment, I would be creating a front-end web application for youngsters to be able to scout out for Bubble Tea, ATM Machienes, Cafes as well as Study spots in Singapore.
 Hope you will like it! 😎

 ## _**Design Process**_: 🎨